inkstitch/inkstitch/collections/_fonts/en/ink_stitch.md

 ## Dimensions

 ### Ink/Stitch Small
-At 100%, Ink/Stitch medium is about  6 mm (1/4 inch) high.
+At 100%, Ink/Stitch Small is about  6 mm (1/4 inch) high.
 It can be scaled up to 300%  (approx 18 mm, 3/4 inch) but should not be scaled down
 ### Ink/Stitch Medium
-At 100%, Ink/Stitch medium is about  19 mm (3/4 inch) high.
+At 100%, Ink/Stitch Medium is about  19 mm (3/4 inch) high.
 It can be scaled up to 150%  (approx 29 mm, 1 1/8 inch) and downn to 75% (approx. 14 mm, 1/2 inch)

 ## Remark